Mental illness in ancient Rome: Schizophrenia

 Ancient Roman doctors described a condition they termed phrenitis or mania.
 It was theorized that this condition was caused by high amounts of bile due to fever, which would heat the blood, resulting in the onset of an illness.
 Ancient doctors noticed that this disorder appeared most frequently in young and middle-aged men, and that it appeared rarely in children, women, or older adults.
 Modern scholars disagree on the nature of this condition.
 It is possible that it is schizophrenia.
 However, others believe that there are no mentions of schizophrenia in ancient literature – that schizophrenia, in its modern form, did not exist in ancient times.

-Celsus, a Roman physician, described a mental illness which induced episodes of delirium and incoherent speech.
+The medical writer Celsus described a mental illness which induced episodes of delirium and incoherent speech.
 Celsus also wrote about a chronic condition which resulted in "entertaining vain images" and caused the mind to be "at the mercy of such imaginings."
 He distinguished between differing types of this disease.
-According to Celsus, some were saddened, some became "hilarious," some began to "rave in words," some remained composed, others became "rebellious and violent" Various types of violence are described.
+According to Celsus, some were saddened, some became "hilarious," some began to "rave in words," some remained composed, others became "rebellious and violent."
+Various types of violence are described.
 Some "do harm by impulse," while others appear to remain sane, yet still commit elaborate acts of violence.
 Celsus may be describing delusions caused by psychosis, which are false beliefs unable to be changed by evidence to the contrary.
 He also may be describing a depressive disorder.
 Celsus mentions certain delusions.
 He states that one patient believed they could interact with Ajax or Orestes.
 Arataeus writes about mentally ill people with hallucinations, disorganized speech, delusions, social withdrawal, poor performance at work, and catatonia.
 He believed that these people had mania, however they may have had schizophrenia.

 A variety of treatments were used.
 For example, doctors would express disapproval of excessive laughter.
 Cymbals were used to play music, which was thought to reduce melancholic thoughts.
 Philosophers were used to alleviate the fear and worry the patient experiences.
 Doctors recommended that patients should be treated through conversation.
 Servants were supposed to engage in dialogue with the patient.
 However, they should not agree with everything they say, as this might feed into the delusions.
 They were also not supposed to disagree with everything the person said, as this might enrage them.
 The patients were also provided a variety of intellectual activities to keep them engaged.
 These activities would have been tailored to each patient.